Step 1 - Am I eligible to apply?

 for more details about this service.

 - A minimum of three letters are required from individuals who can provide a well considered evaluation of your qualifications for the medical profession.
 We will also accept a single "Committee Letter" compiled by your undergraduate school's pre-med advising office in lieu of the three letter minimum.
 We accept a maximum of five letters for the MD program, and a maximum of seven letters for the MD/PhD program.
-If you are applying to the MD/PhD program, please note that a minimum of two letters should be from research-related faculty
+If you are applying for the MD/Ph.D program, please note that a minimum of at least one letter of recommendation is required from a research-related faculty mentor, and it is strongly recommended that you submit at least one letter from a clinical faculty, practicing physician, or a supervisor/mentor who observed clinical shadowing or volunteer work you completed.

 - Letters from faculty at your four-year undergraduate institution are encouraged but not required.
+We do not have any requirements re: the sources of your letters (e.g. you don't need a specific number from "science" vs. "non-science" experiences).
 Letters can come from any source, including but not limited to: course instructors, research mentors, clinical faculty, work supervisors, non-faculty practicing physicians.

 POSSIBLE OUTCOMES AFTER THE ADMISSIONS COMMITTEE REVIEWS YOUR SECONDARY APPLICATION